dataflor-ag/webstyleguide/MAINTAINER.md

 ## Create a new package
 Run:
 ```
-npx lerna create df-ui-componentnamehere1
+npx lerna create @dataflor-ag/df-ui-componentnamehere1
 ```
-`df-ui-` is the prefix that should be used for  all User Interface components (react components).
+`@dataflor-ag/df-ui-` is the prefix that should be used for  all User Interface components (react components).
 `componentnamehere1` should be replaced with a meaning full component name (semantic!).
 Multi-word with dashes is ok.

 ## Manage dependencies